Markdown

 - Italic text: Surround with single asterisks (

-*) or underscores (_).markdown *This text will be italic* _This text will also be italic_ - Bold text: Surround with double asterisks (
+*) or underscores (_). - Bold text: Surround with double asterisks (

-**) or underscores (__).markdown **This text will be bold** __This text will also be bold__ - Bold and italic text: Surround with triple asterisks (
+**) or underscores (__). - Bold and italic text: Surround with triple asterisks (

-***) or underscores (___).markdown ***This text will be bold and italic*** ___This text will also be bold and italic___ - ~~Strikethrough~~ text: Surround with double tildes (
+***) or underscores (___). - ~~Strikethrough~~ text: Surround with double tildes (

 - Italic text: Surround with single asterisks (